 Affordable Care Act (ACA):

 Currently, there is intense debate about whether to amend, repeal, or replace the ACA--or leave the law as is.
-While changes are considered, employers are still responsible for complying with the law, including reporting requirements for employers with 50 or more full-time and full-time equivalent (FTE) employees and smaller employers with self-insured health plans.
+While changes are considered, employers are still responsible for complying with the law, including reporting requirements for employers with 50 or more full-time and full-time equivalent (FTE) employees and smaller employers with self-insured (including level-funded) health plans.
 Learn more.

 The new administration is also likely to review the positions, priorities, and enforcement strategies of the Obama administration.
 This may result in changes in the government's strategies for enforcing immigration laws, equal employment laws, the Fair Labor Standards Act, the National Labor Relations Act, and more.

 States continue to expand and clarify their laws prohibiting gender-based discrimination in pay.
 Some jurisdictions have passed laws that restrict employers from making inquiries into an applicant's pay history during the hiring process (under the premise that pay history may reflect discriminatory pay practices of a previous employer, which then could result in lower wages in the new job).
 If you are subject to one of these laws, remove salary history from application form and train supervisors and hiring managers to avoid salary history questions during the pre-employment process.